serverless-guru/sls-jest/doc/spies/eventbridge.md

 **Always use random ids and assert on them**

 By using random ids and matching them in your test, you are avoiding false positive and false negative results.
-For example, here is a good example of a bad test:
+For example, here is a bad test:

 ```typescript
 it('should see an orderCreated event - use case 1', async () => {